test-fullautomation/robotframework-testsuitesmanagement/test/readme.rst

 Test case results
 -----------------

-The result of a single test case depends on the return value of the Robot Framework (like defined with ``EXPECTEDRETURN`` in ``TestConfig.py``) and on the result of a log file comparison.
+The result of a single test case depends on the following topics:

+* The return value of the Robot Framework (like defined with ``EXPECTEDRETURN`` in ``TestConfig.py``)
+* The result of a log file pre check searching for forbidden patterns (content that is **not** expected in log files)
+* The result of a log file comparison (of current log file with reference log file)

-If both is passed, the result of the test case is ``PASSED``.
-Otherwise: In case of internal errors the result of the test case is ``UNKNOWN``, in case of the return value is not like expected or in case of any deviation between the current test log files and the reference log files, the result of the test case is ``FAILED``.
+If all is passed, the result of the test case is ``PASSED``.
+Otherwise: In case of internal errors the result of the test case is ``UNKNOWN``, in case of the return value is not like expected or in case of any forbidden content has been found in the current log file or in case of a deviation is detected between the current test log file and the reference log file, the result of the test case is ``FAILED``.

-The return value of ``component_test.py`` is 0 in case of all test cases are ``PASSED`` (and no internal errors happened), otherwise 1.
+The return value of ``component_test.py`` is 0 in case of all test cases are ``PASSED`` (and no internal errors happened), otherwise 1 (the return value currently does not distinguish between FAILED and UNKNOWN).

 ----